When should you stop refactoring Legacy Code?

 describe("some API call", function() { let response before(done => { // System Under Test is called in the `before()` hook request.get("/some/api/path").end((err, res) => { response = res response.json = JSON.parse(res.text) done(err) }) }) // Assertions are spread across different `it()` it("returns a 404", () => { expect(response.statusCode).to.equal(404) }) it("returns an empty array of foo", () => { expect(response.foo).to.be.instanceof(Array) expect(response.foo).to.have.length(0) }) })

-The code is executed in the before() hook.
-Then, assertions are spread across it().
+The code was executed in the before() hook.
+Then, assertions were spread across it().

 On paper, it may look nice.
 It works and there’s kind of a relationship between the “execution” and the remaining it().
-Also, code is executed once, so it’s faster.
+Also, the code was executed once, so it was faster.
 And for integration tests, that surely makes a difference, right?

 Well, the problem is this is preventing more ambitious optimizations:

-• Now you can’t “just parallelize” the tests anymore
+• Now you couldn’t “just parallelize” the tests anymore

-• You can’t wipe out the database between each test
+• You couldn’t wipe out the database between each test

-• In fact, tests are now coupled, and you can’t easily tell that statically, you need to read the code
+• In fact, tests were now coupled, and you couldn’t easily tell that statically.
+You had to read the code in detail.

 My first thought was: